Air Atlanta Icelandic: History

 In March 2004, the company acquired a 40.5% stake in the UK charter airline Excel Airways.
 That stake later increased to 76.9%.
 In January 2005, the Avion Group was formed, and Air Atlanta Icelandic and Islandsflug merged under the Air Atlanta Icelandic brand name.

 In 2005, the Avion Group acquired Eimskip, a leading Icelandic sea transportation company, and Travel City Direct, a UK holiday company and the airline Icebird Airlines.
 In 2006, the Avion Group announced the purchase of the entire issued share capital of French charter airline Star Airlines, the second largest charter airline in the French market.
 Star Airlines operated charter flights mainly to destinations in Africa, the Middle East, and the Mediterranean, in addition to regular services to Lebanon, Male, and cities in Mexico.

 In June 2006, Air Atlanta Icelandic wet-leased one Boeing 747-200 to Yangtze River Express to operate cargo freight between Shanghai - Anchorage - Los Angeles.

 In October 2006, the Avion Group changed its name to HF Eimskipafélag Íslands, and at the same time sold UK Leisure Group Excel as well as 51% of Avion Aircraft Trading.
 A decision was also made to merge both Excel Airways and Air Atlanta Europe into one airline.
 This was completed by October 2006.

-In mid-2007, the airline decided to shift its focus to Air Cargo operations.
+In mid-2007, the airline decided to shift its focus to air cargo operations.
 The airline planned to move to cargo aircraft and laid off most of its passenger aircraft aircrew.
 Today, the company focuses on both passenger aircraft and cargo aircraft.

 Britflights cancelled plans to operate aircraft from Air Atlanta Icelandic from the UK to Canada from June 2011, citing fuel uncertainties.

 Air Atlanta Icelandic operated two Boeing 747-400s for National Airlines (N8) in the year 2011.
 One flew cargo charter flights and the other one was wet-leased to Cargolux for a period of time.

 In December 2015, three former Air Atlanta Icelandic Boeing 747 registered TF-ARH, TF-ARM and TF-ARN were reported abandoned at Kuala Lumpur International Airport.
 Air Atlanta Icelandic senior vice president of sales and marketing Baldvin M. Hermannsson said that the three aircraft had belonged to Air Atlanta, but were returned to their owner in 2010.

-In 2016 the airline provided a Boeing 747-428 (registration TF-AAK) to the heavy metal band Iron Maiden for the Book of Souls World Tour, which replaced a modified Astraeus Airlines 757 as "Ed Force One".
+In 2016, the airline provided a Boeing 747-428 (registration TF-AAK) to the heavy metal band Iron Maiden for the Book of Souls World Tour, which replaced a modified Astraeus Airlines 757 as "Ed Force One".
 On 12 March, the aircraft sustained damage to engines 1 and 2 while being towed for refueling at Santiago, Chile.
 The extent of the damage required the band and its crew to charter additional aircraft to continue touring through Argentina and Brazil while the aircraft awaited repairs at Santiago International Airport.
 Repairs involving replacing both port-side engines, cowlings, and reversers were completed by 20 March and the aircraft returned to the tour.

+In 2021, Air Atlanta Icelandic reopened its subsidiary Air Atlanta Europe, to operate a passenger Boeing 777 fleet.